haxtheweb/edtechjoker/draft-outline.md

 - Target your card.
 Create a clone of the node
 - Insert the new card just after your current card
 - Make a CSS selector for `:hover` that makes the button change on hover.
 Normalize this with `:focus` so that tabbing to the item is the same visual outcome
+- Modify your CSS media query so that on mobile / BELOW 800px we hide the details button but anything else we display it
 - Using **JavaScript Events**, do the same thing to the card for “hover”

 Create buttons where…
 - On click, toggles the background color of the card
 - On click, change the text of the heading / title you used to “something else”
-- On click of a button, delete the last instance of the card With your pod divide up (or all work on both)
+- On click of a button, delete the last instance of the card With your pod divide up / research (or all work on both)
 - 1: On click of “Details”, don’t link to hax.psu.edu, instead show (or hide) your paragraph description.
 Do this via JavaScript.
 - 2: Do the above but without JavaScript, only using HTML
 - In each, hide it by default.